Microsoft-TrainingKits/HOL-HTMLAppAndMobileServices/HOL.md

 	This enables you to login to Mobile Services from the page.

+	>**Note:** Because the login is performed in a popup, you should invoke the login method from a button's click event.
+Otherwise, many browsers will suppress the login window.

-1. In the **app.js** file, locate the line of code at the very bottom of the file that calls to the refreshTodoItems function, and replace it with the following code.
+1. In the **app.js** file, locate the line of code at the very bottom of the file that calls to the **refreshTodoItems** function, and replace it with the following code.

 	````JavaScript
 	function refreshAuthDisplay() {